matthiassommer/webpack-classic-website-template/readme.md

 After running Webpack, the distribution folder has this structure: dist
 |-- fonts/

 |-- images/

 |-- bundle.js

 |-- index.html

 |-- styles.css

+All JS code will be bundled into a single bundle.js which is automatically added to the index.html to be imported.
+All your CSS files will also be bundled into a single styles.css file.

 ## Installation
 1. Download Node.js from https://nodejs.org/en/download/ and install it.